128technology/docs/docs/cc_fips_6.3.0_config_audit_event.md

 ---
-title: Configuring Audit Events and Logging
+title: Audit Events and Logging
 sidebar_label: Audit Events and Logging
 ---
 The Session Smart Router can be configured to maintain a history of several different class of events in the *event log*, which can subsequently be used to support compliance audits, forensics on network issues related to configuration (misapplied or otherwise), and traceability.
 This document covers: